sdbip/mazikeen/README.md

 The TV Maze API does not return more than a few matches from a search.
 I don't see the need for paging (or endless scrolling).
 Nor have I seen any way to add paging parameters to their search URL.

-The other nice-to-haves would be interesting add if there was more time:
+The other nice-to-haves (persistent cache and favourites) would be interesting to add if there was more time.

-- Persistence
-- Favourites

 The search text-box should have a placeholder text indicating what to type in.